Rukn al-Din Khurshah: Surrender of Ismaili citadels to the Mongols

-In the hands of Hulagu, Rukn al-Din was forced to send the message of surrender to all the castles in the Alamut valley.
+In the hands of Hulegu, Rukn al-Din was forced to send the message of surrender to all the castles in the Alamut valley.
 At the Alamut fortress, the Mongol prince Balaghai led his troops to the base of the castle, calling for the surrender of the commander of Alamut, Muqaddam al-Din.
 It was decreed that should he surrender and pledge his allegiance to the Khagan within one day, the lives of those at Alamut would be spared.
 Muqaddam al-Din was reluctant and wondered if the Imam's message of surrender was actually an act of duress.
 In obedience to the Imam, Muqaddam and his men descended from the fortress, and the Mongol army entered Alamut and began its demolition.
 Many of the other fortresses had already complied, therefore not only would Muqaddam's resistance have resulted in a direct battle for the castle, but the explicit violation of the instructions of the Imam, which would impact significantly on the Ismaili commander's oath of total obedience to the Imam.

 The recorded attitude of Hulegu toward the surrendered Imam appears ambiguous; at times he treated the Khurshah with great deference and viewed him with "attention and kindness", even presenting him munificent gifts.
-Nevertheless, the Imam ultimately asked Hulegu to let him visit the Mongol khagan in person, embarking on a long journey to Karakorum, Mongolia.
+Nevertheless, the Imam ultimately asked Hulegu to let him visit the Mongol Khagan in person, embarking on a long journey to Karakorum, Mongolia.
 When Rukn al-Din met Möngke Khan there, the latter rebuked him and demanded the surrender of the remaining castles, such as Gerdkuh and Lambsar.
 En route back to his homeland, Rukn al-Din was put to death in 1256 near Toungat (تنغات; reading uncertain, possibly referring to the Tannu-Ola mountains).

 He was succeeded by his son Shams al-Dīn Muḥammad.